-- 1. What Do you understand by motor vehicle insurance - 2.
-Write short note on Third-party liability insurance - 3.
-What is meant by Comprehensive policy - 4.
+- 1. What Do you understand by motor vehicle insurance? - 2.
+Write short note on Third-party liability insurance. - 3.
+What is meant by Comprehensive policy? - 4.
 What do you understand by Liability Insurance - 5.
 Why is Liability Insurance Required?

-- Non-Life Insurance -II - 1.
-Vehicle insurance (also known as car insurance, motor insurance, or auto insurance) is insurance for cars, trucks, motorcycles, and other road vehicles. - NOTES - 2.
+- 1. Vehicle insurance (also known as car insurance, motor insurance, or auto insurance) is insurance for cars, trucks, motorcycles, and other road vehicles. - 2.
 This insurance scheme is also referred to as liability-only insurance or act-only plan.
 The Motor Vehicles Act, 1988, mandates that all car owners are in possession of this insurance policy for the protection of their vehicles.
 In case you drive a car without a minimum of third-party liability insurance cover, you are liable to face penalties. - 3.
 A package policy by some insurers, this plan provides more exhaustive insurance protection, as it encompasses third-party liability coverage and own-damage cover. - 4.
 Liability insurance is a policy that offers protection to businesses and individuals from risk that they may be held legally or sued for negligence, malpractice or injury. - 5.
 An insurance policy is generally procured by companies or individuals who may be held liable, legally for injuries or other issues.
-This especially the case for hospitals, doctors or even business owners
+This especially the case for hospitals, doctors or even business owners accidents causing damage to the vehicles.

-In this unit, you have learnt about the introduction of motor insurance policies, types of motor insurance policies, critical aspects of aviation industry and significance of liability insurance in India.
-This insurance helps mitigate monetary harms due to accidents causing damage to the vehicles.
 The premium amounts that are payable by the person securing insurance for his vehicle depends on various factors like insured declared value, type of vehicle, age of vehicle, fuel type, age of the insured, etc. Liability insurance pays for damage to someone else's property or for injury to other persons resulting from an accident for which the insured is judged legally liable; collision insurance pays for damage to the insured car if it collides with another vehicle or object; comprehensive insurance pays for damage to the insured car resulting from fire or theft or many other causes; medical-payment insurance covers medical treatment for the policyholder and his passengers.